rhx/SwiftHelloGtk/README.md

 ### Swift

-Building should work with both Swift 4 and Swift 3 (you need at least Swift 3.1).
-You can download Swift from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
+Building should work with Swift 4.
+You can download Swift from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well (install them using `xcode-select --install`).
 Test that your compiler works using `swift --version`, which should give you something like

 	$ swift --version
-	Apple Swift version 4.0 (swiftlang-900.0.65 clang-900.0.37)
+	Apple Swift version 4.2.1 (swiftlang-1000.11.42 clang-1000.11.45.1)
-	Target: x86_64-apple-macosx10.9
+	Target: x86_64-apple-darwin18.2.0

 on macOS, or on Linux you should get something like:

 	$ swift --version
-	Swift version 4.0 (swift-4.0-RELEASE)
+	Swift version 4.2 (swift-4.2-RELEASE)
 	Target: x86_64-unknown-linux-gnu

 ### Gtk 3.18 or higher

-The Swift wrappers have been tested with glib-2.46, 2.48, 2.52 and 2.54, and gdk/gtk 3.18, 3.20, and 3.22.
+The Swift wrappers have been tested with glib-2.46, 2.48, 2.52, 2.56, and 2.58, and gdk/gtk 3.18, 3.20, 3.22, and 3.24.
 They should work with higher versions, but YMMV.
 Also make sure you have `gobject-introspection` and its `.gir` files installed.

 #### Linux

+##### Ubuntu

-On Ubuntu 16.04, you can use the gtk that comes with the distribution.
+On Ubuntu 18.04 and 16.04 you can use the gtk that comes with the distribution.
 Just install with the `apt` package manager:

 	sudo apt update
 	sudo apt install libgtk-3-dev gir1.2-gtksource-3.0 gobject-introspection libgirepository1.0-dev libxml2-dev